 Moths love warm temperatures, therefore keep this in mind when folding your clothes.
 Keep clothing moths away by making sure you provide them with the ideal conditions.
 You may do so by brightening up your surroundings and giving ventilation where feasible.
 This may be achieved by visiting your storage unit more frequently to allow it some time outside with the door open and for air flow.
 It’s also important to tidy up your storage so that things don’t stay for lengthy periods of time.
 Choose sealed bags or bins when packing up your belongings for storage.
 A garment bag is also a safe choice—simply tape any potential holes, such as seams.
 It’s better to be safe than sorry!

 Self Storage with Defender Self Storage is your best option for low-cost storage containers in the areas of Ohio and Pennsylvania.
 We have a team of experts on hand to assist any customer’s requirements at our storage locations.
-Choose from a variety of storage features, including temperature-controlled storage units, indoor storage units, and dehumidified, climate-controlled storage units.
-Additionally, for renter’s security all storage units are housed within a gated and fenced-in perimeter, with 24 hour security camera monitoring and keypad access.
+Choose from a variety of storage features, including temperature-controlled storage units and indoor storage units.
+Additionally, for renter’s security all storage units are housed within a gated and fenced-in perimeter, with 24-hour security camera monitoring and keypad access.
 Feel safe and secure storing your cherished items with Defender Self Storage this year!
 Give us a call or contact an expert today!